wanghaisheng/prince_collection_astro/src/content/blog/post-test-one.md

 ### Adding images

+- First name all article images before uploading them to the CMS
+- use a convention like the following: **article-name-1.jpeg** i.e. waldorf-astoria-cabo-san-lucas-1.jpeg, waldorf-astoria-cabo-san-lucas-2.jpeg
+- this allows you to search images in the media folder for ease of selection throughout the writing process
+- upload all images (you can do this either using the featured image field, or you can add an image widget to a post, and add all images from there once you access the media library)

 ### 2-column grid

 This gallery creates a 2-column side-by-side grid.
 You can also add 4 images like below to get a 4-grid gallery.